 Peterborough & the Kawarthas Classics Road Cycling Routes

-The manageable distance and diversity of this route make it a Peterborough area favorite.
+The manageable distance and diversity of this route make it a Peterborough area favourite.
 Many local riders use this route for training or casual rides but visitors will appreciate all…

 This is a classic Peterborough area ride.
 Although locals use this route as a quick before or after work ride, it makes a great day trip for visitors who wish…